PlaidCloud/website/content/en/docs/concepts/storage/volume-pvc-datasource.md

 The {{< glossary_tooltip text="CSI" term_id="csi" >}} Volume Cloning feature adds support for specifying existing {{< glossary_tooltip text="PVC" term_id="persistent-volume-claim" >}}s in the `dataSource` field to indicate a user would like to clone a {{< glossary_tooltip term_id="volume" >}}.

-A Clone is defined as a duplicate of an existing Kubernetes Volume that can be consumed as any standard Volume would be.
+A Clone is defined as a duplicate of an existing PlaidCloud Volume that can be consumed as any standard Volume would be.
 The only difference is that upon provisioning, rather than creating a "new" empty Volume, the back end device creates an exact duplicate of the specified Volume.

-The implementation of cloning, from the perspective of the Kubernetes API, adds the ability to specify an existing PVC as a dataSource during new PVC creation.
+The implementation of cloning, from the perspective of the PlaidCloud API, adds the ability to specify an existing PVC as a dataSource during new PVC creation.
 The source PVC must be bound and available (not in use).

 Users need to be aware of the following when using this feature: